-Current 2010 new crop contract prices on grain sorghum are \$0.50-0.65/bushel below Dec10 corn which translates to ~\$5.75-5.90/cwt..
-A sample of contract sorghum prices can be obtained by calling any of the following, noting that delivery terms and locations might influence which is best for individual producers.
+Current 2012 new crop contract prices on grain sorghum are generally \$0.50/bu below Dec12 corn which translates to ~\$8.80/cwt.
+A sample of contract sorghum prices can be obtained by calling local and regional grain buyers.
+Consider delivery locations and trucking costs in your net price.
+The standard moisture for grain sorghum is 13.5%, so you will be docked above that percent.
+Be sure to also inquire the maximum moisture a delivery point will accept.